Engin-Boot/pong-stage-RV313/Stage0/PlayingCategory/Offline.md

 When : We select play offline and Add Player2 Details.

-Then : The game starts with Player2.
+Then : The game start with Player2.